bitsbymax/Notes/JS_Execution_Context.md

 ## **Closures**

 - A `closure` is created when an inner function keeps a reference to the outer function's _Environment Record_.
-This means that the inner function has access to the variables in the outer function's scope even after the outer function has returned and this is made possible through the _`Function Object's`_ _environment property_.
+This means that the inner function has access to the variables in the outer function's scope even after the outer function has returned and this is made possible through the _`Function Object's`_ **Environment** property.

 - Creating a _closure_ example: